gravitational/teleport/rfd/0157-aws-eks-discover.md

 would install the Teleport kube agent.
 By using the Helm Go SDK, we can run the installation directly from the Teleport process and don't need to maintain a new special image and EKS installation job.

+We will be able to enroll automatically only EKS clusters that are accessible to Teleport, if a client will want to enroll private EKS cluster they will be able to use fallback manual instructions for installing Helm chart.

 ### Automatic Discovery and Enrollment

 Users will also be able to set up automatic discovery and enrollment of EKS clusters in the Discover UI.